The Face upon the Barroom Floor: Adaptations and cultural legacy

 Keystone Studios used the poem as the basis for the 1914 short film The Face on the Barroom Floor starring Charles Chaplin.

 In the 1941 film Louisiana Purchase, Bob Hope conducts a Senate filibuster which ends with his reading the entire poem while drawing a picture on the floor.

+Also 1941, in the film Road to Zanzibar Bing Crosby begins to recite the poem as a gag referencing the Bob Hope film Louisiana Purchase, however Crosby is cut off by Hope after the first line.